I’m Kirsty Hall, an artist based in the lovely town of Hebden Bridge in West Yorkshire.

 I am prone to all-consuming art projects that take years to complete.
 My family likes to say that I’m never happy unless I’m doing something until my fingers fall off.
 This has never actually happened but when I was tying thousands of knots in string I did get some nasty blisters.

 During 2011, I nearly drove myself insane doing a year-long project called 365 Jars, where I released an art jar into the wild (almost) every day.
 It was basically a cunning excuse to get myself out for a daily walk.
 I’m sneaky like that.
 Resolutions?
 Pah – art projects are the way to get things done.

-I'm currently entirely covering an apron with sequins, sticking pins through a huge bit of fabric, cutting holes in an old blanket, taking courses in ceramics and noodling about in the studio with matchboxes.
+I’m currently sticking pins through a huge bit of fabric, cutting holes in an old blanket, taking courses in ceramics and noodling about in the studio with matchboxes.
 I also do a lot of drawing.
 Fortunately for all concerned, drawing is usually quicker.
 Apart from 2007, when I spent an entire year drawing on envelopes.

 See, I wasn’t kidding about the obsessiveness.